mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 ![](Images/2.1.png)

 - To improve the URLs like `/?category = Soccer`, change the routing configuration in the `Program` file.
 Create a more useful set of URLs.
 It is important to add the new routes in the order they are shown below.
-Than remove `app.MapDefaultControllerRoute()`.

 ```
 ...